Jørgen Hallås Skattland

 Erik Hofsbro began his master in architecture at NTNU in 2013 and graduated in the early summer of 2018.
 Shortly after his graduation he began his job as a research assistant at the Institute of Archtiecture and Planning within the Faculty of Architecture and Design, where he has been attached to courses in urban planning, urban design and complex buildings.
+From the summer of 2020 he is employed as a lecturer.
 During his education he has been involved in several student workshops in cooperation with Arkitekturedagen 2015 and Byåsen Library among others.
 For several years he was also a part of the student council as an institute- and later faculty trustee.
 In 2017 he was a board member of the faculty board of the Faculty of Architecture and Design.
 His master thesis was about the transformation of a usable but unused barn in the countryside, an ever increasing challenge in the rural parts of Norway.

 Dr.Ing.
 Ole Möystad M.Arch was appointed Full Professor at the NTNU (www.ntnu.edu/metamorphosis) in 2012.
 2011-2015 he was the head of the faculty’s office at Xi’an University of Architecture and Technology in Xi’an (www.xauat.edu.cn), where he founded the Sino-Norwegian Architecture Forum (www.SNAForum.com), which he led in collaboration with XAUAT in Xi’an and Tsinghua University in Beijing through 2015, when he initiated and now heads the Urban Trigger Group at Metamorphosis, NTNU.
 The Urban Trigger Network comprises researchers from NTNU, TUDelft and Bartlett UCL.
 During 2016 Möystad was visiting researcher at TUDelft.